haasn/libplacebo/README.md

   scaling.
 - **Color management** and format conversions for a wide variety of HDR or wide gamut color spaces.
-This includes support for ICC profiles, ITU-R BT.1886 emulation, colorimetrically accurate clipping, scene-referred OOTFs (such as HLG), constant luminance formats including ICtCp and a variety of film industry formats ranging from XYZ to Sony's S-Log or Panasonic's V-Gamut.
+This includes support for ICC profiles, ITU-R BT.1886 emulation, colorimetrically accurate clipping, custom 1D/3D LUTs, scene-referred OOTFs (such as HLG), constant luminance formats including ICtCp and a variety of film industry formats ranging from XYZ to Sony's S-Log or Panasonic's V-Gamut.
 - Tunable **debanding** shader.
 This is based on flash3kyuu, expanded to provide high quality by combining multiple debanding passes.
 - Dynamic **HDR tone mapping**, including shaders for real-time peak and